miawuuu/MyMalloc/readme.txt

 CS 214 Fall 2023: Project I: My little malloc()
-Mia Wu: cw984
-Sri Akshara Kollu: sk2342
+By Mia Wu and Sri Akshara Kollu

 Objective:
 To implement your own versions of the standard library functions malloc() and free() and detect common usage errors and report them